 Maintaining obligations and commitment enriches a couple’s relationship.
 The couples in this book are there for each other “for better or worse.”
 As you read their stories, reflect on the issues the couples cope with and how you and your partner deal with similar situations and sustain your marriage.
 In Section I, the Couple Care section, we all address the marital issues people try to avoid discussing: sex, money, and religion.
 Dixie and Claude relate difficulties they encountered in making their commitment.
 Dennis and I provide information from our individual areas of specialization; Dennis writes as a financial consultant, while I write as a sex therapist.
 Delphine and Lloyd share their spiritual beliefs.
 Section II deals with differences between the partners.
 Joyce and Graham relate the difficulties of making a mixed racial marriage work.
 Sonia and George write about how opposites attract and the fascination that follows.

 All relationships have stress.
 In Section III, Betty and John deal with extended family.
 Anne and Tom describe their busy, dual-career, married life.
 Myra and Peter share their grief and loss when their daughter is killed in a car accident.
 Dennis and I relate our sadness and struggle in coping with our son’s diagnosis of schizophrenia.
 And Mary and Laurie share their acceptance of homosexuality in their family.
+They bought an above ground pool so all the family can share glorious moments together.

 Parenting brings both joys and sorrows to a marriage.
 Section IV features three very different aspects of parenting.
 Shirley and Paul are unable to conceive and are happy to adopt.
 After too few years as a family they must prepare to let their children go.
 Myrna and Bernie conceive out of wedlock and adopt out.
 After too many years they are reunited with their daughter.
 Lili and Jack describe their struggle in becoming grandparents and finding a balance in their lives.